DevRel-Foundation/persona-library/README.md

 - [books](./data/reference/books.json)
 - [video](./data/reference/videos.json)

+Run `json-to-md --build build --data ./data/reference/*.json` to create markdown files for a more user friendly way to review the resources.

 ## About the Persona Library

 This repository is maintained with support of the [Resource and Asset Aggregation Working Group](https://github.com/DevRel-Foundation/wg-resource-aggregation) and Developer Relations Foundation.